 To decentralize research generally

 Apart from the company’s central research team, each department and team have its own set of product insights that can be of high value.
-Even when the research team has its pool of research, other teams probably don’t have access to them and they would be very technical anyways.
+Even when the research team has its pool of research, other teams probably don’t have access to them and they would be very technical anyway.
 By enabling other functions to contribute to the research process, you can potentially open up still-undiscovered feedback sources.

 To connect stakeholders with research

 Good products usually have some dedicated advocates in their user base.
 Power users are generous with their feedback and may devote time to exploring new features.
-Their feedback does not only come from a user that already uses and knows the product, but you’ll get it for free.
+Their feedback does not only come from a user who already uses and knows the product, but you’ll get it for free.